Graneydan/highest-profitsub1/README.md

 Part 2

-4. Convert data.csv as modified in Part 1 to JSON format and write as a second file called data2.json df.to_json is used to make this conversion
+4. Convert data.csv as modified in Part 1 to JSON format and write as a second file called data2.json Profit values are converted to numerical values df.to_json is used to make this conversion, orient set to records format
 5. Sort matrix by descending order of index 4 values df.sort_values is used to sort matrix by index 4 values ('Profit (in millions)')
 6. Print first 20 rows of matrix as sorted by operation 5